Restoration in Action

 • Engaging local community members and stakeholders with ties to the Kawuneeche Valley is an integral part of this project.
 KVRC began public outreach, including school field trips, public tours, and ranger trainings in 2022.
 KVRC continues to host engagement opportunities today.

-• KVRC completed the hydrological and ecological conditions assessment, allowing it to establish four pilot sites for restoration—Beaver, Baker, Bowen, and Onahu Creeks.
+• KVRC completed the hydrological and ecological conditions assessment, allowing it to establish four sites for restoration—Beaver, Baker, Bowen, and Onahu Creeks.
 Each site is located in Rocky Mountain National Park and requires a unique restoration approach.

 Learn more about our project sites here.